Fl0W97/ci-c5-housing-market-prices/TESTING.md

 </details>

 ### [HTML validator](https://validator.w3.org/)
 No errors were returned.
 However, a few warnings.
 They will be not fixed.
+HTML is not focus of this porject and is be provided from streamlit standard.

 <details>
 <summary>see details about HTML validator</summary>